bitrise-io/devcenter/docs/getting-started/getting-started-steps.md

 This will show you a list of available Steps in our __Step Library__.
 You can search and filter these steps: enter a search expression in the `Search steps` field and set the platform on the right of the field.
 Note that by default, you will only see the Steps that are relevant to the platform of your project: click `ALL` to search within all the available Steps.

-Alternatively, browse through the entire collection of Steps by clicking `SHOW ALL STEPS`.

 Clicking the Step will add it to the selected workflow.
 Don't forget to save the workflow when you are done!